Pair who threw acid in victims' faces jailed

 Nicholas Coates from CPS London said: "Both defendants knew that the bottle contained sulphuric acid and the extreme damage it would cause if it was thrown.

-"Both victims have been scarred for life with serious physical and psychological injuries.
+"The victims have been scarred for life with serious physical and psychological injuries.

 "When people use acid as a weapon, the CPS will work with the police to present a strong case in court, to make sure offenders face the consequences of their crime."